 Plan ahead so that you do not run out of medicine.
 Make sure you have enough with you when you travel.

 Side effects from H2 blockers are rare.

-Famotidine: most common side effect is headache
+Famotidine.
+The most common side effect is headache.

-Ranitidine: most common side effect is headache
+Ranitidine.
+The most common side effect is headache.

-If you are breastfeeding or pregnant, talk to your health care provider before taking these medications.
-Anyone with kidney problems should use famotidine only under a doctor's direction.
+If you are breastfeeding or pregnant, talk to your provider before taking these medicines.
+If you have kidney problems, DO NOT use famotidine without talking to your provider.

 Tell your provider about other medicines you are taking.
 H2 blockers may change the way certain drugs work.
 This problem is less likely with cimetidine and nizatidine.